 That's all it takes to remove startup programs Mac can live without.

-Manage startup programs on Mac from the Dock
+Remove and manage startup programs on Mac from the Dock

 Delay Mac startup apps

-Remove daemons and agents from startup process
+Remove daemons and agents from the startup process

 You can check which daemons and agents are running on your Mac via the Finder app, but a word of caution: daemons and agents are hidden, which indicates you shouldn't alter them unless you have a very clear understanding of the repercussions it may have.
 So, tread lightly.